Current as of July 2018 | Download print version (in PDF)

 VI.
 Tax Laws

-A PBO approved for exemption from income tax may also be exempted from capital gains tax, donations tax, estate duty, and transfer duty if the property will be devoted to public benefit activities, and, in certain cases, the skills development levy.
-[Tax Exemption Guide for Public Benefit Organisations in South Africa at 11]
+A PBO approved for exemption from income tax may also be exempted from other taxes, including: capital gains tax, donations tax, estate duty, transfer duty, and – in certain cases – the skills development levy if the property will be devoted to public benefit activities [Tax Exemption Guide for Public Benefit Organisations in South Africa, pages 35-46].

 An individual or company is entitled to deduct from taxable income a donation (in cash or in kind) to a PBO carrying out specified public benefit activities.
 These organisations are sometimes referred to as “Public Benefit Organisations with Donor-Deductible Status.”
-The donation must be supported by a receipt issued by the PBO and the donation cannot exceed 10 percent of the taxable income of the taxpayer to qualify for this deduction
+The donation must be supported by a receipt issued by the PBO and the donation cannot, for any given fiscal year, exceed 10 percent of the taxable income of the taxpayer in order to qualify for this deduction.

 The public benefit activities approved by the Minister of Finance for purposes of Section 18A are set out in Part II of the Ninth Schedule of the Income Tax Act.
 A variety of activities are approved, and they fall under the following headings: